Rushikarpe45/material-for-mkdocs-crash-course/docs/122 Page.md

-**16.7.3 Team building activities can backfire and cause the opposite effect:**
+**Team building activities can backfire and cause the opposite effect:**

 While team building activities are intended to improve communication between team members and strengthen relationships,  it also has the potential to do the opposite–like when, for example, the activities are too competitive.